Food Entrepreneur Services

 A Pinch of Salt, is hosting a complimentary 6-week The Successful Chef Series that will highlight the essential tools and resources needed within the growing food industry.
 This collection of workshops is ideal for anyone ready to take the next step to build or recreate your brand as a food entrepreneur.
 To participate please complete the application!

 Front & Back of the House Training (on and off site)

-Chef Raquel completed A Pinch of Salt: The Restaurant Edition a voluntarily ran, 12-week hands-on culinary training program where low-income Bridgeport residents interested in a food entrepreneurship could enhance their culinary skills and get a real-life glimpse of what it takes to serve their product to the general public.
-Chef Raquel is excited to announce that she will be volunteering to run another free, 12-week culinary training series in July 2018 for aspiring Bridgeport food entrepreneurs and those interested in a professional career in the food industry.
+Chef Raquel completed A Pinch of Salt: The Restaurant Edition a 12-week hands-on culinary training program where low-income Bridgeport residents interested in a food entrepreneurship could enhance their culinary skills and get a real-life glimpse of what it takes to serve their product to the general public.
+These graduates have now obtained their ServSafe food licensing and have been gaining more experience in the food world.

 Derrick Wilson, Sr. was born and raised in the Bronx and has 21 years of kitchen experience.
 He loves to make Baked Chicken Frittata with onions, garlic and broccoli; honey, jerk, mild spicy boneless chicken wings; and deep fried pretzel chicken with sweet potato waffles.
 His long-term goal is to own a food truck franchise specializing in all things chicken.